AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/training_module_guide.rst

 ==============   ================================================================================================
-VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_ SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ TRAILMAP_test     An emulation of the `TRAILMAP project on GitHub`_ using a custom copy in Pytorch TRAILMAP          An emulation of the `TRAILMAP project on GitHub`_ using `3DUnet for Pytorch`_
+VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_ SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ TRAILMAP_MS       A PyTorch implementation of the `TRAILMAP project on GitHub`_ pretrained with MesoSpim data TRAILMAP          An implementation of the `TRAILMAP project on GitHub`_ using a `3DUNet for PyTorch`_
 ==============   ================================================================================================

 .. _Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation: https://arxiv.org/pdf/1606.04797.pdf